 All of the above handicap permits allow you to park in disabled parking spaces.
 You may not apply for both a decal and a license plate, but you may get additional placards with either one.
 Placards hang from the rear-view mirror in the vehicle occupied by the disabled person.

 Whether you apply for a temporary or permanent permit depends on the nature of your disability.
 Your doctor must complete a portion of the Disabled Person's Parking Affidavit (Form MV-9D) certifying your disability and whether it is temporary or permanent.

-When your application is complete and notarized, take it to your county tag office.
+When your application is complete and notarized, you can take it to your local Georgia county tag office.

 Your doctor will need to certify any of the following conditions of your disability, based on criteria set forth by Georgia law: